zeek/zeek-docs/devel/spicy/tutorial.rst

 -----------

-Analyzers normally come along with a Zeek-side script that implements a set of standard base functionality, such as recording activity into a protocol specific log file.
+Analyzers normally come along with a Zeek-side script that implements a set of standard base functionality, such as registering the analyzer for well known ports and recording activity into a protocol specific log file.
 These scripts provide handlers for the analyzers' events, and collect and correlate their activity as desired.
 We have created such :download:`a script for TFTP